Green-Sky/tomato/docs/md/entity.md

 All groups affect to an extent the creation and destruction of their components.
 This is due to the fact that they must _observe_ changes in the pools of interest and arrange data _correctly_ when needed for the types they own.<br/>
-That being said, the way groups operate is beyond the scope of this document.
-However, it's unlikely that users will be able to appreciate the impact of groups on the other functionalities of a registry.

-Groups offer a bunch of functionalities to get the number of entities and components they are going to return.
-It's also possible to ask a group if it contains a given entity.<br/>
+In all cases, a group allows to get the exact number of elements it's going to return.<br/>
 Refer to the inline documentation for all the details.

-There is no need to store groups aside for they are extremely cheap to create, even though valid groups can be copied without problems and reused freely.<br/>
+Storing aside groups isn't required as they are extremely cheap to create, even though valid groups can be copied without problems and reused freely.<br/>
 A group performs an initialization step the very first time it's requested and this could be quite costly.
 To avoid it, consider creating the group when no components have been assigned yet.
 If the registry is empty, preparation is extremely fast.
-Groups also return newly created and correctly initialized iterators whenever `begin` or `end` are invoked.

-To iterate groups, either use them in a range-for loop:
+To iterate a group, either use it in a range-for loop:

 ```cpp
 auto group = registry.group<position>(entt::get<velocity, renderable>);